jhudsl/OTTR_Quizzes/quizzes/quiz_ch1.md

 o) A second optional incorrect answer here

 {choose-answers: 4}
 ?
-Question example with just a question mark?
+Question example with just a question mark ahgweyugaw agweyufg wegfyweg?

 C) One correct answer here marked with a "C"
 C) A second correct answer here